 Happy Songs – The Fader, 2012.
 A group of Californian musicians tap into the heart of The Congo’s Jamaica.

 Curiosity Slowdown – Frieze, 2010.
-This essay on the slowed-down tempos of screw and its influence on contemporary bands was selected by Alex Ross for inclusion in the Best Music Writing 2011 book.
+This essay on the slowed-down tempos of screw and its influence on contemporary bands was selected by Alex Ross for inclusion in the Best Music Writing 2011 anthology.

 Tribal Guarachero: Mexican Teens & Aztec History – The Fader, 2009.
 Clayton investigates the incredible new music phenomenon of tribal guarachero.

-Interview: Abraham Cruzvillegas – Frieze, 2015.
+Abraham Cruzvillegas, interview – Frieze, 2015.
 On the occasion of the Mexican artist’s Tate Turbine Hall installation.

 Confessions of a DJ – n+1, 2009.
 This essay was selected by Greil Marcus for inclusion in the Best Music Writing 2009 book.